tanimaraeliassantos/Laravel-cars-project/cars/README.md

     Run tailwind with npm run watch to see it live.

-Currently working on Creating Model minute 3:00 (tailwind css preset is installed).
+Currently working on introduction to eloquent minute 38:00 (tailwind css preset is installed :prayhands).

 Laravel is a web application framework with expressive, elegant syntax.
 We believe development must be an enjoyable and creative experience to be truly fulfilling.